6502ts/6502.ts/README.md

    his [2600 cookbook](http://alienbill.com/2600/cookbook/playfield.html).
  * `2600/playfield_2/image.bin`: A playfield example from Andrew Davie's programming excercises on [AtariAge](http://atariage.com/forums/topic/28219-session-15-playfield-continued/).
+ * `2600/playfield_4/image.bin`: Another playfield test that features a moving missile.
+ * `2600/flapping/flapping.bin`: [FlapPing](http://localhost:6502/web/) by Kirk Isreal.
+   Not a demo, but an original homebrew pong-like game with flaps :) Some things work, but not playable on 6502.ts just yet.

 After loading the cartridge, the CLI enters debug mode.
 You now can use debugger commands to step and inspect the harware state.
 There is no documentation yet for